rwadalebsar/project1/README.md

 - `GET /api/anomalies` - Get detected anomalies in tank level data
 - `GET /api/stats` - Get statistics about tank levels

-## External API Integration
+## External Data Source Integration

-The application is designed to work with external tank level sensor APIs.
+The application is designed to work with various external tank level sensor data sources through multiple protocols.
 It includes:

+1. **Multi-Protocol Support**: The system supports four different protocols for connecting to external data sources:
+   - **MQTT**: Connect to MQTT brokers with support for multiple simultaneous connections
+   - **REST API**: Connect to RESTful APIs with support for multiple simultaneous connections
+   - **GraphQL**: Connect to GraphQL endpoints with support for multiple simultaneous connections
+   - **OPC UA**: Connect to OPC UA servers with support for multiple simultaneous connections

-1. **Configurable API Settings**: The frontend includes a configuration panel where you can set:
+2. **Configurable Connection Settings**: Each protocol has its own configuration panel where you can set:
-   - API URL
+   - Connection details (URL/endpoint, port, credentials, etc.)
+   - Authentication settings (API keys, username/password, etc.)
-   - API Key
+   - Protocol-specific options
+   - Tank-to-connection mapping for flexible data routing

+3. **Connection Management**: The system provides a user-friendly interface for:
+   - Adding new connections
+   - Editing existing connections
-   - Tank ID
+   - Deleting connections
+   - Testing connection status
-   - Option to use mock data for testing
+   - Monitoring data flow

-2. **Fallback Mechanism**: If the external API is unavailable, the system falls back to cached data or generates mock data.
+4. **Fallback Mechanism**: If external data sources are unavailable, the system falls back to cached data or generates mock data.

-3. **API Service Layer**: The backend includes a dedicated service layer that handles:
+5. **Service Layer**: The backend includes a dedicated service layer that handles:
-   - API authentication
+   - Authentication for various protocols
    - Data fetching and caching
    - Error handling
+   - Protocol-specific communication
    - Mock data generation for development and testing

-4. **Configuration File**: API settings can be configured in the `config.json` file in the backend directory.
+6. **Configuration Storage**: Connection settings are stored securely and can be managed through the user interface.

 ## Machine Learning Implementation